henriquecastror/henriquecastror_md/content/post/2021-03-25 brazilian maps/index.md

     plot(p)

 This is what you get.
-Nice way to see the GDP of each of Brazilian's states, rights?
+Nice way to see the GDP of each of Brazilian's states, right?

 {{< figure src="G1.png" width="80%" >}}